367718/camp/minami/README.md

 * `/watchlist`: entries present in the corresponding list file.
 * `/rules`: entries present in the corresponding list file.
 * `/feeds`: entries present in the corresponding list file.
-* `/mobile`: entries present in the configured directory, intented to be used by tablet devices.

 ## Configuration parameters used